vjards/vjards/README.md

  # Hey Yall!
-I’m Victoria and I live in Houston, Texas.👩🏽
- *I'm a front-end web developer that specializes in building eye-catching and responsive websites for online coaches + course creators.*
+My name is Victoria & I'm a web developer/JavaScript Master from Houston, Texas.👩🏽
  The reason I chose to become a professional web developer is because I love expressing my analytical and creative abilities to create and maintain interactive sites.

  While I'm an not developing websites my favorite hobbies include: